twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-12-cannot-rely-on-the-outside-power%zh.rst

 | Section ④ : Future effect , Jati, maraṇaṁ…
 |

-D. A. is the cause and effect connection of one’s own khandha process from one life to one life.
+D.A. is the cause and effect connection of one’s own khandha process from one life to one life.
 It’s neither the connection of a person nor a being.
 These present results arose from the past causes.
 Avijjā and saṅkhāra do not follow to this side (from ① to ②).

 We are taking with these five results as man or woman (i.e., no②).
 From the past life of no. ①, nothing came to this side of no. ②.
 Carefully note this point.
 It’s important.
 The doubt of "Where did I come from?" was solved.
 Doubt is called Vicikicchā.